HomeDirectoriesWhy Your Business Needs to Be Listed

 Use a weighted attribution model.
 If a customer interacts with three directories before converting, each gets partial credit.
 This gives you a more accurate picture of each platform’s contribution to your bottom line.

 Don’t forget to factor in lifetime customer value.
 A directory that brings you fewer but higher-value customers might have better ROI than one bringing lots of one-time buyers.
-This is particularly relevant for service businesses with recurring revenue models.
+This is especially relevant for service businesses with recurring revenue models.

 Did you know?
 According to Fortune’s analysis of business tools, companies using automated listing management see an average ROI of 300% within the first year.